TheTonsOfCode/lang-tag-cli/docs/cli-usage.md

+# CLI Usage

+This section details the command-line interface (CLI) commands provided by `lang-tag` for managing your translations and automatically generating configurations.

-# Translation Management
+## Translation Extraction & Management Commands

-## Extracting Translations

 Lang Tag provides commands to extract and manage translations: